d-002/d-002/README.md

   <details>
   <summary><strong>More info</strong></summary>
     <ul>
       <li><b>Python</b>: The language I know the most, by far.
 I would say I'm very proficient at it.
-I started really coding in Python in 2020 during lockdown, but I had learned the basics a few years before.</li>
+I started really coding in Python in 2020 during lockdown, but I had learned the basics a few years before that.</li>
       <li><b>HTML/CSS, JS</b>: Haven't got any formal lessons about HTML/CSS or JS in my studies yet, but I coded many personal web projects, allowing me to gather consequent knowledge about these languages.
 Some demos of my work can be found <a href="https://d-002.github.io">here</a>.</li>
-      <li><b>PHP</b>: Did a few projects involving PHP, PDO, but I wouldn't say I'm an expert at it.</li>
+      <li><b>PHP</b>: Did a few projects involving PHP, PDO, sqlite3, but I wouldn't say I'm an expert at it.</li>
       <li><b>Arduino, Processing</b>: I started my coding adventure with Arduino, in 2018 or before, can't remember.</li>
       <li><b>C/C++</b>: I coded small projects in C++, but I mainly focused on C, for example during 6 months in 2024 as part of my studies.</li>
       <li><b>C#</b>: I spent a year, in 2023-2024, learning C# as part of my studies.</li>